When Are We Going Back to Work? New Tech Industry Data

 This begs the question of whether workers must return to the workplace at all?

-Over the last few months, many tech companies have made the logistical transition to fully-remote workforces.
+Over the course of 2020, many tech companies made the logistical transition to fully-remote workforces.
 These investments in infrastructure, software, and processes may have also reduced the need for workspaces to rush to reopen in the same way as the service sector.